Atlanta Disability Discrimination Attorneys

 4. Requiring unnecessary medical exams

-5. Failing to provide reasonable accommodations that enable employees with physical or mental disabilities to perform their job functions
+5. Failure to accommodate or provide reasonable accommodations that enable employees with physical or mental disabilities to perform their job functions

 6. Maintaining a workplace that poses significant physical barriers for employees with physical disabilities.